 If a favorable plea deal is not on the table, your criminal defense attorney will take your case to trial.
 If the judge or jury rules in your favor, your charge will be dismissed and you will be free to leave.
 However, if you are found guilty, the judge will sentence you pursuant to South Carolina law.

 Finally, if you are found guilty, you may be able to challenge your conviction by filing an appeal or a petition for post-conviction relief.
 These are specialized legal procedures that are subject to complex rules and may have strict timeframes.
 If you get convicted, you should discuss your options with an attorney right away.

 Arrested in Rock Hill, SC?
 Call 803-328-8822 Now

-If you have been arrested for a crime in South Carolina, it is important that you speak with a defense lawyer immediately.
-To discuss your case with a defense attorney at the Law Offices of Michael L. Brown, Jr. in Rock Hill, SC, call 803-328-8822 or tell us how to reach you online now.
+If you have been arrested for a crime in South Carolina, it is important that you speak with a criminal defense lawyer immediately.
+To discuss your case with a criminal lawyer at the Law Offices of Michael L. Brown, Jr. in Rock Hill, SC, call 803-328-8822 or tell us how to reach you online now.